 The essential part is while few people may be genetically blessed and may be able to maintain the bone health post 30, due to their diet, not all can keep up the bones strong and intact, after 30.
 These changes are specifically evident in post-menopausal women, which eventually lead to osteoporosis.
 Although, not all physiological changes can be reversed but few minor lifestyle modifications, if incorporated into the routine might help in building good bone mass and having healthy bones.

 - Genetics Play a Role: Keep a check on your family history and adopt appropriate measures to counter these bone changes early on.

 - Exercise, Exercise, Exercise: Sedentary lifestyle has been the major contributor of osteoporosis.
-Bone density is higher in women and men, who exercise than the one who don’t.
+Bone density is higher in women and men, who exercise than the one who doesn’t.
 So exercise is not only essential for overall health but specifically for maintaining Strong Bone.
-Both weight bearing and resistance training exercises is good for developing overall bone health.
+Both weight-bearing and resistance training exercises are good for developing overall bone health.